Sondro/ss3b/README.md

 ## RESTORING FILES

-The backup files simply incremental tar files.
+The backup files are simply incremental tar files.
 Restoring from these should be done per the GNU tar instructions.
 Downloading and staging of the backup files is up to the administrator.
 However, if the files are encrypted, they will need to be decrypted first.
 The following command will accomplish this.

 	$ openssl enc -aes-256-cbc -d -in BACKUPFILE.tgz.enc -out BACKUPFILE.tgz

-It will prompt you for the password/passphrase you used during encryption (passphrase var in config file).
+It will prompt you for the password/passphrase you used during encryption (passphrase variable in config file).
 One could easily stream the file through openssl using pipes and redirects (like most other Unix CLI tools).
 In fact, one could do a full restore by streaming the download from the aws cli tool, through openssl to decrypt, and through tar to expand the archive on disk.